Ford Bronco New Energy: Overview

+Design and equipment

 The Bronco New Energy shares design cues with both Bronco and Bronco Sport models, sharing the headlight design with the regular Bronco and the plastic cladding of the Bronco Sport.
 The Bronco New Energy also inherits the swinging rear tailgate and the rear-mounted spare tire from the regular Bronco.

 The Bronco is equipped with an ADAS system with a sensor suite that includes 30 sensors, including a LiDAR sensor mounted above the windshield.

-Spy shots of a prototype model from May 2025 show that the interior features a large central touchscreen of unknown size.
+The Bronco New Energy comes with a 15.6-inch central touchscreen and an optional 70-inch heads-up display.

-Bronco Basecamp
+Ford Bronco Basecamp

 At the 2025 Chengdu Auto Show, Ford presented a special version of the Bronco New Energy known as the Bronco Basecamp.
 It features a factory pop-up roof that adds 36 centimeters (11.8 inches) of headroom and a "Nap Mode" that folds the front headrests and reclines the rear seats.
 A refrigerator and curtain are also available as options.
 The Bronco Basecamp also features a 6 kW external power supply and a modular tailgate with an integrated induction cooktop, table, magnetic attachments, and a spice rack built in.

 Pre-sales of the Bronco Basecamp began on October 2nd, 2025.
 Customers can get ¥12,000 ($1,685) in free equipment by placing a ¥1,000 ($140) deposit on the Bronco Basecamp.
+In December, it was reported that the vehicle would get exported to Australia, Southeast Asia, the Middle East and South America.
+It is scheduled to release in Australia in the second half of 2027, in the EREV grade.